arduino/docs-content/content/hardware/06.nicla/boards/nicla-sense-env/tutorials/03.elevator-monitoring-application-note/content.md

 We also control the Modulino Pixels color based on the IAQ and update the cloud variables.

-The `getPeopleCount()` function creates an I2C request asking for the people detected by the Nicla Vision.
+The `getPeopleCount()` function creates an I2C request asking for the count of people detected by the Nicla Vision.

 ***You can download the complete example code for the Portenta H7 [here](assets/Smart_elevator_Portenta_h7.zip)***